 A good place to start your experimentations with magnification.

 • Read more: Five tips for using macro lenses

-Another big name in the business of camera filters also, naturally, offers a close-up lens set, supplied in a leatherette effect carry pouch.
+Tiffen is another big name in the business of camera filters, so it's no surprise it offers a close-up lens set, supplied in a leatherette carry pouch.

 The beauty here is the ability to take macro shots without having to pack a dedicated macro lens in your camera bag, or shell out big money for one in the first place.